FREQUENTLY ASKED QUESTIONS

 The following documentation is required for hospital outpatient services to be rendered.
 1. Documentation that supports medical necessity of the outpatient service (e.g. physician’s office visit note, or progress note, etc.) 2.
 A signed and dated physician’s order for the outpatient service.

-Phoenix ER & Medical Hospital is open 24/7, whereas an urgent care clinic will typically only be open 8-12 hours a day.
-Micro-hospitals, like Phoenix ER & Medical Hospital, are also equipped with advanced, radiology equipment and lab testing capabilities.
+Phoenix ER is open 24/7, whereas an urgent care clinic will typically only be open 8-12 hours a day.
+Phoenix ER is also equipped with advanced, radiology equipment and lab testing capabilities.
 By contrast, urgent care clinics usually have more limited laboratory and radiology testing.

-Another important difference between the two is that Phoenix ER & Medical Hospital is staffed by board-certified Emergency Room Physicians and ER-trained Registered Nurses.
+Another important difference between the two is that Phoenix ER is staffed by board-certified Emergency Room Physicians and ER-trained Registered Nurses.
 While urgent care clinics may only be staffed by Physician’s Assistants or Nurse Practitioners.

 Billing & Insurance Questions

-Phoenix ER & Medical Hospital accepts all commercial insurance payments for medical emergencies and authorized medical services.
+Phoenix ER accepts all commercial insurance payments for medical emergencies and authorized medical services.

 We accept all in-network rates and benefits for emergency services.
 We do not balance bill.